This guide to train travel in Italy will provide you with some guidance and tips to avoid confusion and mistakes when buying your next train ticket.

 What shall I do when I am at the train station?

 Once you arrive at the train station, look for the big electronic board displaying all the Partenze (Departures).
 For each train that is about to depart, you’ll see the train number, its final destination and the binario (the platform number).
-So, say that you’re travelling from Milan to Florence on Italo train 9947: the board will show Napoli next to the train number as this is its final destination.
+So, say that you’re traveling from Milan to Florence on Italo train 9947: the board will show Napoli next to the train number as this is its final destination.
 Also, the platform number usually comes up only a few minutes before departure time, so if you arrive early and you don’t see it on the board don’t panic – it’s totally normal!

 In bigger stations like Rome and Milan, you’ll have to go through an airport-type security door in order to enter the platforms area – there are no scanners though, only controllers that will check your train ticket.